magmide/magmide/posts/design-of-rok.md

-## How does Rok work?
+## How does Magma work?

 The logical language where proofs are conducted is in concert with the concrete language where computation is done.
 The computational language defines the instructions that perform type(proof)-checking and manipulate proof terms.
 But then proof terms justify the computational types of the concrete language, and are used to define the instructions that are then assembled into real programs.

-The Rok compiler is a program, whose source is written in the Rok abstract assembly language (but of course any part of it can be *actually* written in some embedded language and then unfolded metaprogramatically to the abstract assembly language)
+The Magma compiler is a program, whose source is written in the Magma abstract assembly language (but of course any part of it can be *actually* written in some embedded language and then unfolded metaprogramatically to the abstract assembly language)
-This program includes definitions for the basic ast of Rok.
+This program includes definitions for the basic ast of Magma.
 This ast is almost entirely the (path-based) module system, and all the logical stuff (coq equivalents).
 The abstract assembly language is then entirely defined within this logical language, and metaprogrammatically converted

 So you could possibly say that the "object" language is the logical proof one, and the "meta" language is the concrete computational one.
 However the "object" language has an unusual link back to the "meta" language, since the meta language is defined and proven in terms of the object language.